Cal State Fullerton Titans football

 The Cal State Fullerton Titans football program represented California State University, Fullerton from the 1970 through 1992 seasons.
 The Titans originally competed as a member of the California Collegiate Athletic Association from 1970 to 1973 before moving to the Pacific Coast Athletic Association (now the Big West) in 1974 where they remained through the 1991 season.
-The Titans would compete in their final year as an I-A Independent prior to the program being disbanded.
+The Titans competed in their final year as an I-A Independent prior to the program being disbanded.
 Fullerton played its home games at multiple stadiums throughout their history with the most recent being Titan Stadium, in Fullerton, California.